The Car Connection Hyundai Veloster Overview

-Hyundai Veloster History
+Hyundai Veloster history

 The 2012-2013 Veloster is one of a set of vehicles found to have overstated fuel-economy numbers.
 The EPA has tested both model years and lowered its gas-mileage ratings, to a maximum of 37 mpg highway for the Veloster, and 35 mpg for the Turbo.
 Owners can register with Hyundai to receive reimbursement for the gas consumed above and beyond expected levels; more details are found at HyundaiMPGInfo.com.
-For our own real-world take on the car, including its gas mileage returns, read our six-month road test.
+For our own real-world take on the car, including its gas mileage returns, read our 6-month road test.

 Hyundai added a Turbo R-Spec Veloster model for 2014 for shoppers interested in taking their hatchback to a racetrack.
 Compared to the regular Turbo model, the R-Spec offered a stiffer suspension, a unique steering calibration, and a short-shifter from B&M. It also did without a few features, like the proximity key, the fancy instrument cluster, turn signals in the side mirrors, and heated leather seats.